Curriculum

 Grade 6: Armor of God; heroes of the Faith: Esther, Ruth, Daniel, Shadrach, Meshach, and Abednego; Book of James; and names of God

-Grade 7: Biblical Theology: Old Testament including tracing the narrative of salvation; history from creation to the establishment, judgment, and restoration of Israel; themes in the Old Testament
+Grade 7 students are introduced to the Old Testament and trace the narrative of salvation history from creation to the establishment, judgment, and restoration of Israel.

-Grade 8: Biblical Theology: New Testament including examination of the Gospels; discussion of growth in the Church in Acts; examination of basic Christian belief and practice as presented in the Epistles
+Grade 8 students are introduced to the New Testament and trace the narrative of salvation history through study of the Gospels, discussion of growth in the Church in Acts, and examination of basic Christian belief and practice as presented in the Epistles.

 Latin